Skip to main content

 Bathroom walls

-In the bathroom, shower steam, hair products, and even cleaning products can leave a filmy residue on your walls.
-This residue, if painted over, can cause your paint to bubble up and blister eventually.
+In the bathroom, shower steam, hair products, and cleaning products can leave a filmy residue on your walls.
+This residue, if painted over, can cause your paint to bubble up and blister, eventually.
 Clean your bathroom walls with a mild soap and water mixture or even a cleaning product like TSP cleaner.
 TSP is a tough cleaning solution meant for washing walls before putting up your paint primer.
 Just apply the solution according to the product instructions and rinse clean with a damp cloth.

 Stains, mold, and mildew